Cell structure of mediangle graphs: Acknowledgements

 \section{Acknowledgements}

 The work presented here was partially supported by the ANR project MIMETIQUE (ANR-25-CE48-4089-01).
-Kolja Knauer was also supported by the MICINN grant PID2022-137283NB-C22 and by the Spanish State Research Agency, through the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M).
+Kolja Knauer was supported by the grant PID2022-137283NB-C22 funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU and through the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (CEX2020-001084-M).